finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Current Sprint
 - Release v1 to the App Store
 - Release v1 to the Mac App Store
+- Fix: Pasting in Universal Windows Platform
+- Fix: Downloading game in UWP
+- Make double click on *Deck Editor* search result do zoom if in portrait orientation
+- Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
+- Allow rotation to keep viewing the currently selected card
+- Support deep links for games and decks through https://docs.branch.io/
+  - Facebook link and homepage banner image link should use this
 - Fix: Connection to host is occasionally lost
 - DONE: Update Deck Txt File Format